 – Mayo Martin, Channel News Asia, Singapore

-Rainforest Fringe Festival dates are getting closer, so mark your calendars!
-Taking place on 6-15 July in Kuching, Sarawak, don’t miss out on the opening event Sarawak: The Indigenous Showcase, the electrifying First People Party, the Bamboo That Binds & Wood programme, Yoga in the Wild, various art and photography exhibitions, The Market, film screenings, and more!
+We hope you enjoyed Rainforest Fringe Festival!
+A 10-day festival every July in Kuching, Sarawak, this year we featured the opening event Sarawak: The Indigenous Showcase, the electrifying First People Party, the Bamboo That Binds & Wood programme, Yoga in the Wild, various art and photography exhibitions, The Market, film screenings, and more.

 “The Rainforest Fringe Festival is all about Sarawak and is for everyone.
 It will be an exciting time for all to come together and be immersed in art, nature, history, tradition, culture and fun.” - Joe Sidek, RFF Director